JnyJny/springer_downloader/README.md

 [Source](https://www.springernature.com/gp/librarians/news-events/all-news-articles/industry-news-initiatives/free-access-to-textbooks-for-institutions-affected-by-coronaviru/17855960)

+## Overview

-This tool automates the tasks of downloading the Springer provided Excel-formatted catalogs and downloading the files described in the catalog.
+This tool automates the process of downloading the Springer-provided Excel catalogs, locating URLs and downloading the files in PDF or epub format.

+Catalogs are lists of books in a specific _language_, spanning a _topic_.
+Catalogs are further subdivided into _packages_ which are books grouped by sub-topics.

+Textbooks can be downloaded by; title, package name or the entire catalog.
+Title and package names can be incompletely specified and are case-insensitive.

+The available languages are: English & German.

+The available topics are: _All Disciplines_ and _Emergency Nursing_.

+**Note: The _Emergency Nursing_ topic is not available in English.**

 ## Installation